In this article Marc Darrow, M.D., explains Stem Cell Therapy for Bone on Bone Knee

-The implications of the last item on the bullet list can help revolutionize the way standardized medicine addresses problems of bone degeneration and necrosis (bone death).
+The implications of the last two items on the bullet list can help revolutionize the way standardized medicine addresses problems of bone degeneration and necrosis (bone death).
 When the doctor says you have “bone-on-bone,” it can be used as an umbrella term to describe various levels of knee degeneration.
 In the knee joint, cartilage protects the shinbone, the thighbone, and the back of the knee cap – the patella.
 In addition to this cushion is the thick meniscus – the padding between the bones.
 A healthy knee has all its surfaces glide smoothly atop these cartilages for pain free, efficient, and in the case of athletics – explosive movement.

 Many times a patient will assume that “bone-on-bone” means extreme or advanced deterioration, many times that is not the case at all.